datashines/datashines.github.io/_posts/2024-04-14-Becoming-a-Birtish-Citizen.md

 </object>
 _Download this pdf_ [here](https://datashines.github.io/data/2024-04-14-Becoming-a-Birtish-Citizen/UKVCAS_appointment_confirmation_and_VAT_invoice.pdf)

-Next step is to go for the biometrics, with your current passport.
+Next step is to physically go for the biometrics on the scheduled date.

 ### Biometrics and UKVCAS confirmation